-Last week Ritshidze launched a detailed report into the state of healthcare services provided to key populations (KPs) — including men who have sex with men (MSM), people who use drugs (PWUD), sex workers, and trans* people.
+Last week Ritshidze launched a detailed report into the state of healthcare services provided to key populations (KPs) — including gay, bisexual, and other men who have sex with men (GBMSM), people who use drugs, sex workers, and trans* people.
 The report confirms that clinic staff are unfriendly, openly hostile or even abusive to KPs.
 Based on the results of interviews with thousands of KPs, the report was presented to the National Department of Health, PEPFAR and the Global Fund at a community accountability meeting in Mamelodi.
 You can find the presentation here and watch the full recording below.

-Of the nearly six thousand KPs interviewed, most use public health facilities to get health services — including 86% of men who have sex with men, 85% of people using drugs, 76% of sex workers, and 75% of trans* people.
+Of the nearly six thousand KPs interviewed, most use public health facilities to get health services — including 86% of gay, bisexual, and other men who have sex with men, 85% of people using drugs, 76% of sex workers, and 75% of trans* people.
 However, nearly three quarters of those KPs were not “very satisfied” with clinic services.

 Ritshidze data reveal significant numbers of KPs do not think that privacy is respected at the clinic.
 One trans* woman told us that in the past, nurses have made her something of a show, a spectacle.
 “One time when I asked for lubricants, the nurse asked me why I needed it, and I had to say it’s for one, two, three and then she called other nurses to come and listen like this is something new,” she said of being treated with no respect for her confidentiality.